NaveenPrabakar/navDB/README.md

 1. ExpirationManager periodically checks cache entries
 2. When TTL expires, entry is marked for flushing
+3. FlushManager asynchronously:
-3. FlushManager asynchronously writes to database using UPSERT
+   - For updates: writes to database using UPSERT
+   - For deletes: executes DELETE statement
 4. After successful flush, WAL is checkpointed (truncated)

 ### Recovery Flow

 1. On startup, CacheDB checks for existing WAL file
-2. WALReader replays all PUT operations from WAL
+2. WALReader replays all PUT and DELETE operations from WAL
-3. Recovered entries are loaded back into cache
+3. Recovered entries are loaded back into cache (PUT) or marked as deleted (DELETE)
 4. Normal operation resumes

 ## Requirements